What is an IQ test?

 - Visual space processing

-To properly evaluate and interpret test scores, scientists developing IQ tests use a process called standardization.
+To properly evaluate and interpret test scores, scientists developing IQ tests use a process called standardisation.
 This includes running the test on a representative sample of the entire population that will eventually be tested.
 This first sample represents the general population as accurately as possible and reflects many of the things that exist in the general population.
-This allows IQ test developers to establish criteria or criteria on which individual results can be compared.
+This allows IQ test developers to establish criteria or criterias on which individual results can be compared.

 Note: IQ scores can reveal information about a person’s ability in a particular area, but other factors such as adaptive skills, emotional intelligence, and task performance are also important indicators of a person’s ability.
 It’s also important to remember.